julzaza/wildwitchherbs/_posts/2025-07-07-never-burn-herbs.md

 **Instead:** For baneful magic or protection, burn **blackthorn bark**, **onion skins**, or **dragon’s blood resin**.

+Plants like henbane and belladonna were feared not because they were useless, but because they belonged to older visionary traditions where trance and danger lived side by side.
+For the wider global history of these ritual plants, see **[Visionary and Psychoactive Plants in Global Traditional Magic](/visionary-psychoactive-plants-global-traditions/)**.

 ---

 ### 3. Rue *(Ruta graveolens)* — Mediterranean, Balkan, Middle Eastern